 Self-Guided Tour of Norfolk’s Craft Beer Scene

-With five locally-owned craft breweries— two more slated to open in late 2016—and an impressive lineup of gastropubs and beer bars, Norfolk is serving up some serious fermented fun.
+With seven locally-owned craft breweries and an impressive lineup of gastropubs and beer bars, Norfolk is serving up some serious fermented fun.
 From seasonally-brewed suds to celebrated staples, there’s something on tap to quench your thirst.
 With breweries and bars in close proximity to the heart of the city and easy to navigate routes, it’s never been easier to taste and tour your way through Norfolk’s craft beer scene.
 Be sure to take in the full Norfolk craft beer experience as safely as possible, whether on bike or on four wheels with a designated driver or professional tour operator.

 Smartmouth Brewing Company